 Things got even more complicated when the Town of Southold also bought Plum Island in 1665 from one of Wyandanch’s brothers.
 The town deeded shares of the island to each of its freemen, but in a curious twist, most of these men suddenly turned their shares over to a Captain John Youngs a mere two months later.
 There are many records of Captain Youngs buying and selling land throughout the area during the next several years, but no record of any further transactions involving Plum Island.
 The record grows murky at this point, but it apparently resolved itself in favor of Wyllys, most likely due to the death of Wyandanch’s three brothers, leaving him the undisputed chief of Long Island.

 Plum Island was the site of the first battle between British and colonial troops during the Revolutionary War.
-Under orders from General George Washington, troops went ashore near the present site of the lighthouse with the goal of preventing livestock raids by the British.
+Under orders from George Washington, General David Wooster and his troops went ashore near the present site of the lighthouse in 1775 with the goal of preventing livestock raids by the British.
 The British troops garrisoned on the island fired on them, and the colonial troops were forced to retreat across the water back to Oyster Ponds (known today as Orient Point).

 Funds were allocated for a replacement on March 3, 1869, and it went into operation in 1870 using the Fresnel lens from its predecessor.
 The new lighthouse consisted of a granite, two-story dwelling, with a white cast-iron tower, capped by a black lantern room, attached to the front of the dwelling’s pitched roof.
 A fog bell, mounted in a wooden tower and tolled by a Steven’s striking apparatus, went into operation with the new light.
 The previous keeper’s dwelling remained standing until 1885.